BCCL-IIITH/Workshop_Neuroimaging/index.md

 # Where is the workshop?

-CR1 in Vindhya Building, IIITH
+August 10th CR1 in Vindhya Building, IIITH

+From August 17th, **SH1** in Vindhya Building, IIITH

 # Skeleton of the workshop